2016 Indian banknote demonetisation: Long term impact

 According to the RBI, more than 99% of the demonetised banknotes were back with the banks, leading to widespread speculation about the effectiveness of the entire exercise.
 In 2019, India experienced an economic slowdown which was attributed to demonetisation and several other factors.

 During the COVID-19 pandemic, there was an increase in digital payments.
 The general rise in digital payments and cashless transactions has been attributed to the demonetisation.
 Although data released by RBI in Nov 2021 showed that cash circulation in India has actually increased significantly since demonetisation and demonetisation has not necessarily converted cash users to digital users.

 As of November 2021, further increases in digital payments and bank notes in circulation have been seen.
 It is reported by media outlets that GDP estimation methodologies have also been changed by the Finance Ministry post-demonetisation, allegedly to make the estimates look more promising.

-In 2023, RBI had issued orders to restrict and eventually end the supply of ₹2000 bank notes.
-RBI's arguments given for this decision were that lower denomination notes are in adequate circulation and that these currency notes are not commonly used for transactions.
-These arguments have drawn a lot of criticism from independent thinkers and was predicted to unilaterally hit Small and medium enterprises.
+In 2023, the RBI issued orders to restrict and eventually end the supply of ₹2000 bank notes.
+The RBI's official explanation for this decision was that lower denomination notes are in adequate circulation and that these currency notes are not commonly used for transactions.
+These measures were predicted to unilaterally affect small and medium enterprises, and the RBI's position has drawn criticism from several independent thinkers.